ServiceWeaver/weaver/website/docs.md

 }
 ```

-The `Reverser` component is represented as a `Reverser` interface with,
+The `Reverser` component is represented by a `Reverser` interface with,
 unsurprisingly, a `Reverse` method that reverses strings.
 The `reverser` struct
 is our implementation of the `Reverser` component (as indicated by the
 `weaver.Implements[Reverser]` field it contains).

-Next, create a `main.go` file with the following contents:
+Next, edit the app component in `main.go` to use the `Reverser` component:

 ```go
 package main